RTEMS/rtems-docs/user/start/index.rst

 supported host operating systems.
 If Windows is being used it is recommended following the procedure in :ref:`microsoft-windows` first.

-Their are many ways and locations a suitable environment can be set up.
-A common factor that defines the final location of tools and projects is the place you have suitable storage. :ref:`prefixes` and :ref:`project-sandboxing` provide detailed examples of possible locations and set ups .
+There are many ways and locations a suitable environment can be set up.
+A common factor that defines the final location of tools and projects is the place you have suitable storage. :ref:`Prefixes` and :ref:`project-sandboxing` provide detailed examples of possible locations and set ups .

 This procedure installs a developer set up using the RTEMS Git repositories on